 Drug Copays go up and Down.
 Contact Us or Fill out a Form to get "Your Yearly Part D Drug Plan Review" WANT TO SAVE MONEY ON YOUR PRESCRIPTIONS?

-SEND US YOUR LIST WE'LL COMPARE IT TO THE CURRENT PLANS AND GET BACK TO YOU MEDICARE ANNUAL ENROLLMENT SEASON WILL SOON BE HERE DO WE HAVE YOUR DRUG PROFILE LIST ?
+SEND US YOUR LIST WE'LL COMPARE IT TO THE CURRENT PLANS AND GET BACK TO YOU MEDICARE ANNUAL ENROLLMENT SEASON ENDS DECEMBER 7TH DO WE HAVE YOUR DRUG PROFILE LIST ?

 PLEASE SEND IT TO US...
 EMAIL OR TEXT PREFERRED david@medicareinlasvegas.com 702.403.6348 |